SoAp9035/simple-telegram-api/README.md

 A simple and easy-to-use Python library for Telegram bots.
 This library allows you to send messages, edit messages, fetch updates, and handle messages easily.

+## Getting a Bot Token

+To get a bot token, message [@BotFather](https://t.me/botfather) on Telegram and follow the instructions to create a new bot.
+BotFather will provide you with a token that looks like `123456789:ABCdefGHIjklmNOPQrstUVwxyz`.

 ## Installation

 Installation using pip (a Python package manager):